 Each of the dashboards has one or more filters to allow users to select data items.
 Information on specific charts and instructions for dashboard use are included in the information icon located to the right of each dashboard title.
 To get a full view of the dashboard on a mobile device, zoom out slightly and use landscape mode, which will provide a better navigation experience.

 The dashboard will be updated annually when new data are available, with the next update scheduled for Fall 2022.
-If you have questions or comments, please email email@example.com.
+If you have questions, comments, or would like lower-level data not provided in the spreadsheet, please email email@example.com.